abauville/Sunaba/README.md

 - Linked list of markers
 - Velocity, strain rate and viscosity visualization
 - Interpolation of Viscosity from markers to cell centers
+- Interpolation of Viscosity froms cell centers to markers
 - Interpolation routine from cell centers to nodes
+- Add gravity
+- Add temperature
+- Use texture instead of triangles
+- Visualize markers using a geometry shader or point sprites
+- Add passive grid